 Note: For more information regarding the dispute process in SimplePractice, see Credit card processing: Steps to take when a client disputes a charge.

 What could cause a delay to my payouts?

 There are several reasons why a payout may be delayed.
 Here are some of the most common reasons:

-- We, as well as our processing partners, are required to perform random reviews of our accounts
+- We, as well as our processing partners, are required to perform random reviews of your Online Payments account.

 How can I make sure I have the right MCC?

 All Online Payments accounts set up through SimplePractice are automatically assigned an HSA/FSA eligible MCC.
 If you're having trouble running an HSA/FSA card, submit a help request so our Customer Success team can assist you.

 Note: For more information on why an HSA/FSA card would decline, see Handling credit card declines.

 Why was I notified that money was withdrawn from my account?

 When you receive a notification that money was withdrawn from your account, it means that there weren't sufficient funds in your Online Payments account balance to cover your recent activity.
 When this occurs, the funds are withdrawn from your personal bank account instead.